gabsolutely/useful-snippets/AI/ESP32_ConstraintsPatch/README.md

 # ConstraintsPatch
 - A Python script to automatically patch C code by moving local stack arrays to global scope, useful for fixing ESP32 memory constraints in embedded AI models.
+(This file is interchangeable with Automation and other miscs.)

 ## Files
  - `constraints_patch.py` — main patching script